-- Written approval by the department encumbers funds up to the total project cost estimate, and serves as authorization for Facilities Operations staff to expend the funds.
+- Written approval by the department encumbers funds up to the total project cost estimate, and serves as authorization for Facilities Services staff to expend the funds.

-- Facilities Operations proceeds with the design and construction of the project and provides the department with regular progress updates throughout the project's lifecycle.
+- Facilities Services proceeds with the design and construction of the project and provides the department with regular progress updates throughout the project's lifecycle.

 LIMITED SELF-PERFORMED WORK

-Facilities Operations may approve self-performed work for limited building alterations which are not subject to public works law nor impact code-related issues, e.g., electrical, fire, building.
-Facilities Operations must approve self-performed alterations in advance.
+Facilities Services may approve self-performed work for limited building alterations which are not subject to public works law nor impact code-related issues, e.g., electrical, fire, building.
+Facilities Services must approve self-performed alterations in advance.

 UNAUTHORIZED MODIFICATIONS OF UNIVERSITY FACILITIES

-In an effort to discourage unauthorized modifications, the Provost has directed Facilities Operations staff, when they encounter such modifications, to:
+In an effort to discourage unauthorized modifications, the Provost has directed Facilities Services staff, when they encounter such modifications, to: